Scotty Moore: Style and influence

-Although some lead guitarists and vocalists, such as Chuck Berry and the blues legend BB King, had gained popularity by the 1950s, Presley rarely played his own lead while performing, instead providing rhythm guitar and leaving the lead duties to Moore.
+Although some lead guitarists and vocalists, such as Chuck Berry and the blues legend B. B. King, had gained popularity by the 1950s, Presley rarely played his own lead while performing, instead providing rhythm guitar and leaving the lead duties to Moore.
 As a guitarist, Moore was a noticeable presence in Presley's performances despite his introverted demeanor.
 He became an inspiration to many subsequent popular guitarists, including George Harrison, Jeff Beck, and Keith Richards of the Rolling Stones.
 While Moore was working on his memoir with co-author James L. Dickerson, Richards told Dickerson, "Everyone else wanted to be Elvis—I wanted to be Scotty."
 Richards has stated many times (in Rolling Stone magazine and in his autobiography, Life) that he could never figure out how to play the "stop time" break and figure that Moore played on "I'm Left, You're Right, She's Gone" (Sun) and that he hopes it will remain a mystery.

 Equipment

 Earlier on, Scotty used a '52 Telecaster, which he traded at the Houck Piano Company in Memphis for the now-iconic gold-colored Gibson ES-295 (nicknamed "The Guitar That Changed the World").
-He made some modifications to the guitar, mainly he was unhappy with the Les Paul style bridge, which he replaced with a Melita-Synchro Sonic model with adjustable saddles, which enabled fine-tuning of each string; but this bridge further required a different tailpiece--Scotty opted for a Kluson trapeze model as utilized by Gibson on the ES-125.
+He made some modifications to the guitar, mainly he was unhappy with the Les Paul style bridge, which he replaced with a Melita-Synchro Sonic model with adjustable saddles, which enabled fine-tuning of each string; but this bridge further required a different tailpiece—Scotty opted for a Kluson trapeze model as utilized by Gibson on the ES-125.
 This is the guitar heard on all but the later Sun sessions with Elvis.
-In July, 1955, Scotty traded this guitar for a blonde-finish 1954 Gibson L-5 CESN, with which he recorded the last Sun sessions (including Mystery Train), as well as several RCA cuts, and in 1957 he switched to a Gibson Super 400.
-This Super 400 was the guitar heard on Jailhouse Rock, King Creole, as well as the earlier post-army sessions.
+In July 1955, Scotty traded this guitar for a blonde-finish 1954 Gibson L-5 CESN, with which he recorded the last Sun sessions (including "Mystery Train"), as well as several RCA cuts, and in 1957 he switched to a Gibson Super 400.
+This Super 400 was the guitar heard on the Jailhouse Rock and King Creole soundtracks, as well as the earlier post-army sessions.

 One of the key pieces of equipment in Moore's sound on many of the recordings with Presley, besides his guitars, was the Ray Butts EchoSonic, first used by Chet Atkins, a guitar amplifier with a tape echo built in, which allowed him to take his trademark slapback echo on the road.
-It is important to note, however, that this amplifier was not used until 1955--which means that the earlier Sun sessions (including That's All Right Mama) were not recorded with this amplifier.
+It is important to note, however, that this amplifier was not used until 1955—which means that the earlier Sun sessions (including That's All Right Mama) were not recorded with this amplifier.